-The Kishimojin-do (The Kishimojin Hall) in Zoshigaya in Toshima-ku, Tokyo, is a detached sub-temple of Homyo-ji Nichiren-sect Temple.
+The Kishimojin-do (The Kishimojin Hall) in Zoshigaya in Toshima-ku, Tokyo in the Kanto Region, is a detached sub-temple of Homyo-ji Nichiren-sect Temple.
 It might be a place any mother in the world would want to visit.
 Its principle image is Kishimojin, whose Sanskrit name is Hariti, and she has been worshipped especially as a goddess of pregnancy, safe delivery and happy child rearing.

 In Indian mythology, she used to be a demon who abducted and murdered many children, but, chastised by the Buddha, she reformed herself and vowed to protect all children.

 The main building of Kishimojin-do was constructed in 1664 using funds donated by the lawful wife of the Lord of the Hiroshima Domain, and it is said that is why some characteristics of the architectural style in Aki region (the old name of Hiroshima) can be seen in the main building.
 The building, with some beautiful carvings, is in itself a valuable one which survived the bombardments during the Second World War.

 As I walked with my friend along the path lined with keyaki (zelkova) trees, some of which are said to be 400 years old, toward the main building on a hot summar day, we visited a small tourist information center, where we met an amiable woman at the counter.

 I asked her if many international travelers visited there.

 “Well, there are many Chinese tourists,” she replied.

 “Do you get many Westerners, too?”

 “No. It seems that about the half of the tourists are Chinese.”